alliance-genome/agr_literature_service/src/xml_processing/README.md

   - DELETE FROM public.cross_references WHERE reference_id IS NOT NULL;
   - DELETE FROM public."authors" WHERE reference_id IS NOT NULL;
   - DELETE FROM public."references" WHERE reference_id IS NOT NULL;
-- TODO write checks on load data and update data, probably inject changes also
+- TODO make update changes, write checks on update data